Introduction to SQL Super Key

 CF → ABDE | Yes |

-Out if the given functional dependencies, AB, CF are super keys because they can determine all the attributes in the relation.
+If the given functional dependencies, AB and CF are super keys because they can determine all the attributes in the relation.

 A relation with n attributes can have a maximum of 2^n super keys.
-Newbies to relational databases often get confused between candidate key and super key.
-Candidate key is a subset of super key.
+Newbies to relational databases often confuse the candidate and super keys.
+A candidate key is a subset of the super key.
 It is the minimal key that determines all other attributes in the relation.

-For illustration, consider a relation R = {A, B, C, D} and functional dependencies as A→C and B → D. Here, A and B alone cannot determine all the attributes in the relation but when we club A and B together, we are able to determine all the attributes.
+For illustration, consider a relation R = {A, B, C, D} and functional dependencies as A→C and B → D. Here, A and B alone cannot determine all the attributes in the relationship, but when we club A and B together, we can determine all the attributes.
 Hence, AB is a super key.
 It is minimal also because A and B alone are not super keys.
 Ergo, AB qualifies for candidate key too.
-Now you must be wondering what’s the difference between a candidate key and a primary key then.
-Both the keys uniquely identify a record but a primary key cannot have NULL fields but a candidate key can.
+Now you must be wondering about the difference between a candidate and primary keys.
+Both the keys uniquely identify a record, but a primary key cannot have NULL fields, but a candidate key can.

 Examples of SQL Super Key